 In 2022 it’s no longer a given that consumers will visit your website to purchase a product.
 The world of social commerce has exploded around the globe and it’s time to reach buyers where they spend most of their time online, social media.

-27% of global Internet users rely on social media to help them discover new products to purchase and 44% of social media users will purchase after discovering a product through social media.
+27% of global Internet users rely on social media to help them discover new products to purchase and 44% of users will purchase after discovering a product through social platforms.

-Social commerce is one of the most important recent innovations in eCommerce history.
+Social media commerce is one of the most important recent innovations in eCommerce history.

-A new report projected that social commerce will grow three times faster than traditional eCommerce, which means revenue from social commerce could grow from $492 billion in 2021 worldwide to $1.2 trillion by 2025.
+A new report projected that social meida commerce will grow three times faster than traditional eCommerce, which means revenue could grow from $492 billion in 2021 worldwide to $1.2 trillion by 2025.
 This report makes it clear that every business owner involved in eCommerce needs to take this new trend seriously.

-Let’s explore the basics of social commerce, how it works, the popular social media platforms that enable it, and the changes needed to provide social commerce platforms with well-optimized product data feeds.
+Let’s explore the basics of social media commerce, how it works, the popular social platforms that enable it, and the changes needed to provide these platforms with well-optimized product data feeds.

 What is Social Commerce?

-Social commerce falls under the umbrella of eCommerce and refers specifically to social media platforms that allow consumers to directly purchase products without leaving the app or website.
+Social commerce is an eCommerce strategy that refers specifically to social media platforms.
+It allows consumers to directly purchase products without leaving the app or website.
 The term can also apply to situations where the consumer is sent directly to a checkout page on the eCommerce website.

-China and Russia are leading the charge with social commerce, where 51.5% and 49.5% of social media users have made a social commerce purchase.
-The rest of the world is still catching up to them but has already shown that social media users are more than willing to make purchases directly on social media platforms.
+China and Russia are leading the charge with this social strategy, where 51.5% and 49.5% of social media users have made a social commerce purchase.
+The rest of the world is still catching up to them but has already shown that these types of users are more than willing to make purchases directly on social media platforms.

 How Does Social Commerce Work?